ANL-CEEESA/UnitCommitment.jl/docs/src/guides/instances.md

 ### Transmission and Expansion Planning Instances

 We curate a list of popular [MuSe21] transmission and expansion planning (TEP) instances used in academia paper.
-These TEP instances follow [UCJL format](format.md), with information on candidate transmission lines and investment costs.
+These TEP instances follow [UCJL format](format.md), with information on candidate branches and investment costs.

 | Name                   | Buses | Generators | Lines | Generator Expension? | Transmission Expension? | Power Balance Penalty | References |
 | ---------------------- | ----- | ---------- | ----- | -------------------- | ----------------------- | --------------------- | ---------- |